ggstuart/classroom-analytics/readme.md

 pip install --editable .
 ```

+The `--editable` flag allows for further updates to be pulled in by git.
+This will be necessary whilst we are in the very early stages of development.

 >Note the full stop in the above command, the command should be run in the directory where the code was cloned.